How Do I Know if I Have Dry Eyes?

 1. Dry eyes

 Yes, one of the most common signs of dry eye syndrome is dry eyes.
-When your eyes are dry, it’s usually due to two things.
+You know if you have dry eyes when you experience these two things.

 One, you aren’t producing enough tears, or two, the tears being produced are low-quality.
 In either case, it results in your eyes feeling drier than normal.
 But why are your eyes so dry?